josephwilk/overtone.device.launchpad/README.md

 ## Usage

-launchpad.core sets up some useful defaults to make your device useful:
+While you can change and do whatever you want `launchpad.core` setups some useful defaults:

 * All top control buttons except user1/2
   * Enter mode where each grid remembers keys pressed.